openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

   the assessment again.

-For each of the criteria, you see one of the following two messages, depending on whether your selections matched those of the instructor.
+For each of the criteria, you see one of the following two messages, depending on whether your selections matched those defined by the course team.

 .. code-block:: xml